iOS Screenshot Sizes

 Remember, if your app looks and behaves the same across device sizes and localizations, use the highest resolution screenshot; this set will scale appropriately for other device sizes when viewed on the App Store in each localization available in iTunes Connect.

-We also now have iPad App Store Screenshots, check them out here!
+Tip: We also now have iPad App Store Screenshots and iPhone X Mockups, check them out here!

 - One set of screenshots per device family is the way to go!
 Work smarter, not harder.

 - Showing real devices on screenshots boosts downloads since users can picture themselves using your app better.

 - Another advantage of using an iPhone frame on your screenshots is that when it gets downscaled for smaller devices it looks great.

 - If you will be uploading individual screenshots, use the Transporter XML Feed for ultimate results.